mia-platform/documentation/docs/console/console-extensibility/activation.md

 Activation at the Project level can only be done on a project within the same Company on which the extension is registered.
 :::

-See the example on the [getting started guide](/console/tutorials/create-extension.md#3-activate-the-extension)
+See the example on the [tutorial page](/console/tutorials/create-extension.md#3-activate-the-extension)

 ## Overrides